ardadogan05/Football-prediction-model/README.md

 ## Key Features

-The model includes dynamic home and away advantage factors based on real xG over and underperformance, fuzzy matching to handle typos and inconsistent team names, exception handling for missing or outdated data, league strength coefficients for cross-league matchups based on Opta’s rankings, and a GUI with a swap button, logos, and proper data credits.
+The model includes dynamic home and away advantage factors based on real xG over and underperformance, fuzzy matching to handle typos and inconsistent team names, exception handling for missing or outdated data, league strength coefficients for cross-league matchups based on Opta’s rankings, and a modern GUI with logos and proper data credits.

+By using Brave Search API, the code allows a variety of different names for teams.
+The API searches on FBref using the given input and allows them to find the full/proper name for the club, thus making it easier for me.

 ---